lassepe/ProjectThesis/Presentation/50_conclusion.md

 **POMDP Planning**

-- principled access to solving problems with uncertainty
+- principled access to solving planning problems with uncertainty

 - robust and efficient behaviors

-- reasoning over entire belief increases safety

-- performance still depends on heuristic guidance
+- performance depends on design of heuristic guidance